BeauJoh/thesis/source/10-chapter-2-background-information-and-related-work.md

 OpenCL is a standard that allows computationally intensive codes to be written once and run efficiently on any compliant accelerator device.
 It is supported on a wide range of systems including CPU, GPU, FPGA, DSP and MIC devices.
-Unlike device specific languages.
+Unlike device specific languages, such as, CUDA for Nvidia GPUs and Cilk for the Intel Xeon Phi, the OpenCL programming framework is well-suited to heterogeneous computing environments, as one common OpenCL code may be executed on multiple different devices.
-While it is possible to write application code directly in OpenCL, it may also be used as a base to implement higher-level programming models.
+Additionally, OpenCL may also be used as a base to implement higher-level programming models such as SYCL, OpenMP and OpenACC.
 This technique was shown by Mitra et al., [@mitra2014implementation] where an OpenMP runtime was implemented over an OpenCL framework for Texas Instruments Keystone II DSP architecture.
-Having a common back-end in the form of OpenCL allows a direct comparison of identical code across this diverse range of architectures.

-The OpenCL programming framework is well-suited to heterogeneous computing environments, as a single OpenCL code may be executed on multiple different device types.
+Similarly, Martineau et al. [@martineau2016performance] collected a suite of benchmarks and three mini-apps to evaluate Clang OpenMP 4.5 support for Nvidia GPUs.
+The focus of benchmarking was as a comparison with CUDA; OpenCL was not considered.
+However, they provide an overview of the current clang compiler support and the success of higher level languages -- the directives based abstractions of OpenMP -- to be mapped to lower level frameworks; OpenCL could replace CUDA as the backend framework in a similar study.

-When combined with autotuning, an OpenCL code may exhibit good performance across varied devices. [@spafford2010maestro, @chaimov2014toward, @nugteren2015cltune, @price2017analyzing]
+When combined with autotuning, an OpenCL code may exhibit good performance across varied devices [@spafford2010maestro, @chaimov2014toward, @nugteren2015cltune, @price2017analyzing].
 OpenCL has been used for DSP programming since 2012 [@li2012enabling].
 Furthermore, Mitra et al. [@mitra2018development] propose a hybrid programming environment that combines OpenMP, OpenCL and MPI to utilize a nCore Brown-Dwarf system where each node contains an ARM Cortex-A15 host CPU, a single Texas Instruments Keystone II DSP and two Keystone I DSPs.
 OpenCL codes can be written to be easily linked with auto-tuners, by allowing the local work group size to be set from the command line or as a macro in the pre-processor at execution and during compilation respectively.
+Having a common back-end in the form of OpenCL allows a direct comparison of identical code across this diverse range of architectures, making it the desirable language implementation for our benchmark suite -- presented in Chapter 3.

 OpenCL programs consist of a host and a device side, which cooperate to perform a computation using a standard sequence of steps.
 The host is responsible for querying the suitable platforms, vendor OpenCL runtime drivers, and establishing a context on the selected devices.
 Next, the host sets up memory buffers, compiles a kernel program for each device -- the final compiled device binaries are generated for each specific device instruction set architecture (ISA).
 On the device side, the developer code is enqueued for execution.
 Device side code is typically small intensive sub-regions of programs and is known as the kernel.
 Kernel code is written in a subset of the C programming language.